How to Start an LLC in Georgia

 Yes.
 You can be your own registered agent in Georgia if you don’t mind having your name and address on public documents and being available to accept service of process at the registered office you designate in your LLC formation documents.
 But many business owners choose to hire a registered agent service like Northwest instead.

 Yes.
-To change your registered agent in Georgia, file an Annual Registration form with the Secretary of State and pay a $50 fee.
+To change your registered agent in Georgia, file an Annual Registration form with the Secretary of State and pay the $55 online filing fee ($60 for mailed forms).

 3. Submit LLC Articles of Organization